Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Results and Discussion

 The five-year interval from 2016 to 2020 marks a turning point, with a notable adaptation of \ac{dl}-based methods.
 Publications using only \ac{dl}-based approaches rise sharply, as well as the hybrid strategies combining \ac{dip}, \ac{ml}, and \ac{dl}.
 This phase was driven by advances in GPU hardware \cite{jeon2021deep, pandey2022transformational}, and the availability of open-source frameworks such as TensorFlow \cite{tensorflow2015_whitepaper} and PyTorch \cite{paszke2019pytorch}.
 Deep architectures, particularly \acp{cnn} \cite{lecun1995convolutional}, rapidly proved their superiority for conducting \ac{ilu} identification under challenging conditions \cite{verma2016automatic, al20168}.
 As a consequence, purely \ac{dip}-based approaches declined significantly, often limited to pre- or post-processing roles within hybrid pipelines \cite{nguyen2020automatic, wu2019key, roeksukrungrueang2018implementation, liu2018container, cao2017automatic}.

-\ac{ilu} identification with fixed cameras often resembles \ac{ocr} from scanned documents, as the background is mostly uniform.
-Segmenting and recognising characters is a sensible approach in such cases.
-Until 2016, all methods developed for \ac{ilu} identification focused on character-level localisation and recognition, and this approach is still in use with \ac{dl} methods \cite{liu2025lightweight, diaz2024wagon, nguyen2023digital}.
-However, with the increasing use of mobile cameras (e.g. vehicle-mounted cameras), the task has evolved to resemble scene-text detection and recognition.
-As a result of this, the trend is shifting towards using comprehensive scene-text detection and recognition methods rather than relying on character detection and recognition.
+Until 2016, all methods developed for \ac{ilu} identification focused on character-level localisation and recognition with fixed camera settings.
+This approach is still in use with \ac{dl} methods \cite{liu2025lightweight, diaz2024wagon, nguyen2023digital} as \ac{ilu} identification on fixed cameras often resembles \ac{ocr} on scanned documents.
+However, with the increasing use of vehicle-mounted cameras, the task has evolved to resemble scene-text detection and recognition rather than \ac{ocr}.
+As a result of this, the trend is shifting towards using comprehensive scene-text detection and recognition methods rather than relying on character detection and recognition. \Cref{tab:main_approach} shows that the majority of articles employ \ac{dl} methods for both scene-text detection and recognition tasks.
+The share of hybrid approaches using non-\ac{dl} methods for one of these steps are minimal.
+Examples include using traditional techniques for text detection such as cropping a predefined area for searching ID codes \cite{hoa2023build} or for character recognition, template matching after a \ac{dl} model detects text areas \cite{mei2016novel}.
+Instead, researchers largely favour more comprehensive pipelines that rely on \ac{dl} in each step.

 By 2021–2025, \ac{dl}-based approaches had established themselves as the predominant paradigm for \ac{ilu} identification.
 Even hybrid \ac{dip}-based methods virtually disappeared, indicating that the \ac{dl} models now offer both the required accuracy and operational robustness \cite{lau2024modelling, yang2023lightweight, zhang2021vertical}.
-The relative infrequency of hybrid approaches suggests that most effective solutions now rarely require \ac{dip} or traditional \ac{ml} methods, except in specialised scenarios such as real-time constraints \cite{yao2025advanced, zhao2024practical, ngo2023vision, hoa2023build, nguyen2023digital, li2022towards}.
+The decline of hybrid approaches suggests that most effective solutions now rarely require \ac{dip} or traditional \ac{ml} methods, except in specialised scenarios such as real-time constraints \cite{yao2025advanced, zhao2024practical, ngo2023vision, hoa2023build, nguyen2023digital, li2022towards}.
+Researchers also address real-time constraints by focusing on text spotting as these methods are generally faster and more efficient due to their unified feature extraction module \cite{long2022towards, jaderberg2014deep, zhang2022text}.
+A few studies introduce object detection or instance segmentation as a prior step to text detection and recognition \cite{gulsoylu2025trudi, wu2019key}.
+Detecting the \ac{ilu} reduces the search area for the text detection step and enables association of detected and recognised IDs with other objects, thereby improving scene understanding \cite{gulsoylu2025trudi}.